apatsika/DataSafe/provision-audit.md

 ### Assumptions

 - You have a browser tab signed in to the Oracle Cloud Infrastructure Console.
 If not, please refer to the [Prerequisites](?lab=prerequisites) for this workshop.
-- You completed the [Provision and Register and Autonomous Database](?lab=lab-1-provision-register-autonomous) lab in this workshop.
+- You have created a Private Endpoint and registered your database as a target with Data Safe.

 ## **STEP 1**: Sign in to the Oracle Data Safe Console